top of page

 A quiet journey to Egypt’s WWII battleground of El Alamein..

 I’ve explored many parts of Egypt over the years, but visiting El Alamein was something I had long wanted to do.
-It’s not one of the country’s great temples or pharaonic wonders, but it holds a different kind of weight, quieter, but no less powerful.
+It’s not one of the country’s great temples or pharaonic wonders, but it holds a different kind of weight, quieter yet no less powerful.

-El Alamein is a name etched in history as the site of two major battles during World War II, where Allied forces halted the Axis advance across North Africa.
-The cost was immense, tens of thousands of lives lost in the desert sands.
-Today, it's home to war cemeteries and memorials that feel almost out of place in the vast silence that surrounds them.
+El Alamein is a name etched in history as the site of two pivotal battles during World War II, where Allied forces halted the Axis advance across North Africa.
+The cost was immense, tens of thousands of lives lost along this stark stretch of coast.
+Today, the landscape holds their memory — war cemeteries and memorials that feel almost out of place amid the vast silence that surrounds them.

-The drive from Alexandria alone was worth the journey, open, coastal, and almost completely deserted.
-That silence set the tone for the day.
+The drive from Alexandria alone was worth the journey, open, coastal, and almost entirely empty.
+The Mediterranean accompanied me most of the way, its calm surface belying the ferocity that once filled this horizon.
+That stillness set the tone for the day.

 bottom of page